Bruno-Furtado/f1-team-radio-pipeline/README.md

 ## 4. Run the collector

-Downloads metadata for meetings/sessions/drivers, discovers new team radios from sessions in the last 7 days, and uploads the MP3s to GCS.
+Downloads metadata for meetings/sessions/drivers, discovers new team radios from sessions, and uploads the MP3s to GCS.

 Prerequisites (one-time per shell):